dekoza/mtgpl/docs/_sources/EXO.rst.txt

    Thopter Squadron enters the battlefield with three +1/+1 counters on it.

    |mana_1|, Remove a +1/+1 counter from Thopter Squadron: Create a 1/1 colorless Thopter artifact creature token with flying.
-Activate this ability only any time you could cast a sorcery.
+Activate only as a sorcery.

    |mana_1|, Sacrifice another Thopter: Put a +1/+1 counter on Thopter Squadron.
-Activate this ability only any time you could cast a sorcery.
+Activate only as a sorcery.

 :mtgtip:`Transmogrifying Licid<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/a/1a115563-81da-42f6-95c4-22ae7bb51a0f.jpg?1562087350|https://scryfall.com/card/exo/141/transmogrifying-licid?utm_source=api>`